mvolkmann/blog/src/meteor.md

 There is typically no need to return anything to the client because changes in the MongoDB database are communicated back to the client through WebSocket messages that keep Minimongo in the client synchronized.
-Retrieving documents from collections is typically done by subscribing to them.
+Retrieving documents from collections is typically done by subscribing to them rather than through methods calls, but Methods can also be used for this purpose.

 Methods can also be used to perform CRUD operations on SQL databases.
-It this case it makes sense for the methods on only reside on the server and for them to return data needed by the client.
+In this case it makes sense for the methods on only reside on the server and for them to return data needed by the client.

 To implement a Method,